PRINCE EDWARD ISLAND

 • 108 beds and approximately 460 deliveries annually

-No matter where in PEI you might be, the beach is accessible within just 15 minutes of drive.
+No matter where in PEI you might be, the beach is accessible within just a 15 minute drive.

 Salary and benefits